 In this analysis, reassessment of the likelihood of distribution for pests that have been assessed previously is considered on a case-by-case basis, by comparing factors relevant to the distribution through the PRA area of dragon fruit from Indonesia with those assessed previously.
 These factors include the commodity type assessed previously, time of year at which import is likely to occur and availability and susceptibility of hosts during the time of import.
-After comparing these factors and reviewing the latest literature, the ratings of likelihood of distribution from the previous assessments will be adopted where the department considers that the likelihood of distribution through the PRA area for dragon fruit from Indonesia would be comparable to that determined in previous assessments.
+After comparing these factors and reviewing the latest literature (literature has been reviewed up to May 2018), the ratings of likelihood of distribution from the previous assessments will be adopted where the department considers that the likelihood of distribution through the PRA area for dragon fruit from Indonesia would be comparable to that determined in previous assessments.

 The reassessment of the likelihood of importation of pests that have been assessed previously is also considered on a case-by-case basis, by comparing factors relevant to the importation of dragon fruit from Indonesia with those assessed previously.
 These factors include the commodity type previously assessed, pest species present and commercial production practices.
-After comparing these factors and reviewing the latest literature, the department considers it appropriate not to reassess the likelihood of importation of pests of dragon fruit from Indonesia, as it would be comparable to that determined in previous assessments.
-Consequently, the URE outcomes from previous assessments will be adopted for these pests (Table 4.1 and Table 4.2).
+After comparing these factors and reviewing the latest literature, the likelihoods of importation of pests on dragon fruit from Indonesia are considered comparable to those determined in previous assessments.
+Therefore the risk ratings for previous assessments for importation (High) will also be adopted for the likelihoods of importation of pests of dragon fruit from Indonesia.
+Consequently, the URE outcomes from previous assessments (High for fruit flies and Low for mealybugs) will also be adopted for these pests (Table 4.1 and Table 4.2).
 One pest identified in this assessment (Pacific mealybug; Planococcus minor) has been recorded in some regions of Australia.
 However, due to interstate quarantine regulations and enforcement, this pest is considered a pest of regional concern for Western Australia.
+The URE outcomes for fruit flies and mealybugs do not achieve the ALOP for Australia.
+Therefore risk mitigation measures will be required to control pests in these groups on fresh dragon fruit imported from Indonesia.